Also known as, glorified Ramen.

 - To make this on the Stove: Heat a large pot over medium high heat.
 Add 1 tablespoon peanut oil and the chicken.
 Brown the chicken, stirring once or twice for about 10 minutes or until the chicken is cooked through.
 Carefully remove the chicken from the pot.

-- Add another tablespoon of peanut oil, the sweet potato and peppers.
+- Add another tablespoon of peanut oil, the ginger, garlic, sweet potato and peppers.
 Cover and cook 8-10 minutes or until the sweet potato is tender.
 Add the mushroom and cook 5 more minutes.
 Add in the curry paste and smoked paprika, stirring until the curry paste has coated the veggies.

 - In the meantime, add 1 cup of chicken broth to a heat safe bowl and microwave on high for 1 minute or unitll very hot.
 Carefully stir in the peanut butter until completely smooth.